 - The best fillers and injectable solutions are temporary.

 - Avoid permanent fillers as they are considered highly problematic and potentially disfiguring.

-- With different properties and within-brand ranges of ‘filler styles’, they can be used to help better define, contour or plump certain aspects of your face.
+- With different properties and within-brand ranges of ‘filler styles’, they can be used to help better define, contour, or plump certain aspects of your face.

 Some injectables solutions are designed for lips, and others for cheek enhancement or crow’s feet reductions.
-A great injector will know just what to use and in what are of your face for best results.
+A great injector will know just what to use and in what area of your face for best results.